bmwfire-tsp/senior-design-project/design_docs/ShakaTSP.md

 ## Implementation

+### class TSPBest
+**Description:** Composite class.
+This should be the main TSP algorithm directly instantiated and all other TSP algorithms should be chosen depending on what is considered the best solution for the given input.

+**Member Variables:**
+- matrix: ShakaDistanceMatrix

+**Methods:**
+- constructor(matrix: ShakaDistanceMatrix)
+  - **Parameters:**
+    - matrix: ShakaDistanceMatrix (optional) -> Distance Matrix with edge weights for locations.

 ### class TSP
-**Description:** Complete solution to the Traveling Salesman Problem.
+**Description:** Leaf class.
+Complete solution to the Traveling Salesman Problem.

 **Member Variables:**
 - matrix: ShakaDistanceMatrix